balladeer/effective-enigma/burrow/content/01_introduction.md

 For the first time since starting here, I was glad that the station's health code allowed long-sleeved uniforms.

 A counter filled with trays of still-warm food behind glass windows separated me from the visitors packing the tables in the center of the circular room.
-The station welcomes visitors and new arrivals all the time, but I had never seen so many soldiers from both sides of the war visit at once.
+The station welcomed visitors and new arrivals all the time, but I had never seen so many soldiers from both sides of the war visit at once.

 A typical day would see a few dozen people eating during this hour, but now blue uniforms filled the tables.
 Light blue pants here, dark blue over there.